dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

     Right: Total copy numbers (top) and minor allele fractions (bottom) across the genome in one clone from an ovarian tumor.
 </div>

+Using the DLP+ technology, the authors have found that knock-outs of certain important genes, such as TP53 and BRCA1/2 in the mammary epithelium, lead to a significant increase in chromosomal instability.
+This manifests in higher number of polyploid cells (resulting from whole-genome duplications) and more chromosome missegregations.
+These results explain the high copy number aberrations that have been observed in ovarian and breast cancers.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">